 Knowledgeable fisherpersonages usually concentrate their fishing efforts in near shore, shallow waters between Anchor Point and Deep Creek while trying not to run into things that dent the hull.

 The fishing has been variable due to recent weather days with few reports of kings being caught north of Bluff Point.

 We have already discussed the happenings at the Nick Dudiak Fishing Lagoon.
 Just remember, there is no snagging allowed and the bag and possession limit is two per day plus kings 20 inches or longer must be recorded.

 Note: The smaller jacks still count as part of your daily limit.

 Other Saltwater Fishing

-All shrimp and crab fisheries in Kachemak Bay are currently closed.
+All shrimp and crab fisheries in Kachemak Bay remain closed for 2015.

 Got a good fishing yarn?
 Maybe even one that’s got a little truth to it?
 Share it with Nick at email@example.com, so he can share it with Homer News readers.